r-owen/base_loom_server/docs/threading.md

 ## Repeating

 The software will automatically repeat threading if you thread beyond the end.
-However, like [Weaving](weaving.md), the transition depends on the "Separate repeats" checkbox:
+However, like [Weaving](weaving.md), the transition depends on the "Separate repeats?" checkbox:

 * "On" (checked): you must advance twice when you reach an end, before the next set of shafts is raised.
   The first advance will lower all shafts, as a signal that you have finished threading or unthreading one pattern repeat.
 That is the "separator".